GradienceTeam/themeswitcher/README.md

 ## Frequently asked questions

+### Some applications don't switch their appearance

+Like GNOME's built-in dark mode, the extension switches the standard freedesktop.org color scheme preference.
+Older applications might not follow this preference.

+It is possible to force a GTK theme in the extension preferences, but please note that this can visually break applications.
+It is better to ask the developers of the applications to support the standard preference.

 ### Something doesn't work on Ubuntu

 Unfortunately, Ubuntu ships heavily modified GNOME components to implement some features like accent colors.
 Because they did so in a very hacky way instead of working with upstream and other desktop projects on a proper solution, it results in a broken out of the box experience with the extension, which expects a standard environment.
 Not much can be done as I don't want to code workarounds on top of hacks.